Hannah Manis

 Mentor: Dr. Kimberly Driscoll

-About: Hannah Manis is a graduate student in the Department of Clinical and Health Psychology, working as a research assistant in the Diabetes Behavioral Science Lab.
+About: Hannah Manis is a fourth-year doctoral candidate in the Department of Clinical and Health Psychology, working as a research assistant in the Diabetes Behavioral Science Lab.
+She is also a predoctoral fellow supported by a T32 in Biomedical Engineering and Type 1 Diabetes.

 Related Links: